gebruederheitz/consent-tools/README.md

  - [x] Pass CMP service to ConsentManager at init
  - [ ] Fix debug configuration (use ConsentSettings consistently)
  - [ ] Add i10n/i18n

+## Migrating

+### 2.x to 3.x

+You will only have to change anything if you have implemented a custom `CmpServiceProvider` or have used the `onConsent()` method of a provider directly (i.e. not through the `wtihConsent*()` methods of `ConsentManager`).

+To clarify the intentions, that method has been renamed to `onConsentUpdate()`, as it should trigger on any consent change and call the callback with a boolean indicating the new status.